 Each IAR is required to disclose if he/she participates in any outside business activities, whether investment related or not.
 In reviewing outside business activity requests, IAIM and, if applicable, IAA and/or GAA, will determine if there is a conflict of interest and ultimately approve or deny the activity.
-If your IAR engages in any outside business activities, these activities may cause your IAR to spend more time on the outside business activity rather than on his/her relationship with you.
-You can research any outside business activities of your IAR the SEC website at www.adviserinfo.sec.gov.
+If your IAR engages in any outside business activities, these activities may cause your IAR to spend more time on the outside business activities of your IAR the SEC website at www.adviserinfo.sec.gov.
 You can also find additional information on these outside business activities in your IAR's ADV Part 2B document.
 You IAR will provide this document to you upon request.